Same-sex marriage in the United Kingdom: Church of Scotland

 In May 2018, the Church of Scotland voted to draft new laws that would allow ministers to conduct same-sex marriages.
 The motion was passed by the General Assembly by a vote of 345 to 170.
 The legal questions committee had two years to draft legislation.
 In May 2021, the General Assembly voted 319–217 to approve the draft legislation.
 The law includes safeguards for ministers opposed to performing same-sex marriages.
 The presbyteries voted 29–12 in support of the legislation in April, and the General Assembly gave its final approval on 23 May 2022 by 274 votes to 136.
-Reverend Scott Rennie, the minister of Queen's Cross Church in Aberdeen, welcomed the move, saying, "My marriage to my husband, Dave, nurtures my life and my ministry, and frankly I do not think I could be a minister of this church without his love and support.
+Reverend Scott Rennie, the Minister of Queen's Cross Church in Aberdeen, welcomed the move, saying, "My marriage to my husband, Dave, nurtures my life and my ministry, and frankly I do not think I could be a minister of this church without his love and support.
 It is always there in the background.
 Same-sex marriage is like opposite-sex marriage and it has its joys and sorrows, its glories and its tensions.
 It's pretty normal, really."
 The vote made the Church of Scotland the largest church in the United Kingdom to allow same-sex marriages.

 Church in Wales

-In September 2021, the Church in Wales voted to bless—but not perform—same-sex marriages in the church.
+In September 2021, the Church in Wales voted to bless same-sex marriages on a trial basis.
 The move was supported unanimously by the bishops, while the clergy voted 28 to 12 in favor with two abstentions, and the laity voted 49 to 10 with one abstention.
-Gregory Cameron, bishop of the Diocese of St Asaph, said the decision was a "huge step forward for the church and for us all in Wales".
-The measure includes a conscience clause, allowing individual clergy to decide whether or not to offer blessings.
+Gregory Cameron, the Bishop of St Asaph, said the decision was a "huge step forward for the [C]hurch and for us all in Wales".
+The measure includes a conscience clause, allowing individual clergy to decide whether or not to offer the blessings.
 Cameron performed the first blessing on 13 November 2021 for Father Lee Taylor, the Vicar of Llangollen, and his partner Fabiano Da Silva Duarte.
+In April 2026, the Church voted overwhelmingly in favor of a motion—lay members voting 48–8 in favor, the clergy voting 32–7, and the bishops voting 6–0—to make the blessing service permanent.
+This means that the wording introduced in 2021 would now be added to the Book of Common Prayer (Llyfr Gweddi Gyffredin), which includes the standard form for the Church in Wales' common prayers and blessings.

+In September 2026, the Church announced it would delay plans officially allowing clergy to conduct same-sex marriage ceremonies; "This significant decision has been reached following a period of positive but yet frank interaction and the bishops believe that a longer period of time is now needed to assess the best way forward in enabling Governing Body to consider equal marriage," the Bench of Bishops said in a statement.